sevyharris/MonteCoffee/documentation/tutorials/adsads.rst

 *************************************

-Adsorbate-adsorbate interactions are implemented by checking site-occupations dynamically in the `get_rate() <api/NeighborKMC.base.html#NeighborKMC.base.events.EventBase.get_rate>`_ methods of the events.
+Adsorbate-adsorbate interactions are implemented by checking site-occupations dynamically in the `get_rate() <../api/NeighborKMC.base.html#NeighborKMC.base.events.EventBase.get_rate>`_ methods of the events.
-Here, we define a method get_repulsion() in user_energy.py to return the repulsion between species 1 and 2, represented as a matrix:
+As an example, here we define a method get_repulsion() in user_energy.py to return the repulsion between species 1 and 2, represented as a list of lists:

 .. code-block:: python